maazzshaikh11/adaptiveFitness-ai-chatbot/README.md

 ## 📄 License

-This project was developed as part of a technical assignment and is intended for educational/demo purposes.
+This project was developed for an assignment and is intended for educational/demo purposes.

 ---